 One last thing I accomplished this week was successfully soldering together the transistor bridge between the Arduino UNO and the Adafruit AudioFX Sound Board:

-I’m planning on using zip ties to help with cable management inside of Wheatley.
+I’m also planning on using zip ties to help with cable management inside of Wheatley.
 He currently has A LOT of them.

 Stay tuned for more exciting updates!